-FERC last Wednesday accepted a settlement in which The Williams Cos. has agreed to pay $7.6 million in refunds and civil penalties to resolve a staff investigation into the unlawful sharing of natural gas storage information.
+FERC on Wednesday accepted a settlement in which The Williams Cos. has agreed to pay $7.6 million in refunds and civil penalties to resolve a staff investigation into the unlawful sharing of natural gas storage information.

 In the agreement, Williams’ Transcontinental Gas Pipe Line admitted that it violated the Federal Energy Regulatory Commission’s rule against providing information on a preferential basis to a marketing affiliate, the agency said.
 The interstate natural gas pipeline, which extends from Texas to New York City, agreed to refund $4 million to its storage customers, as well as pay a $3.6 million civil penalty [IN04-2].